ska-sa/katgpucbf/doc/dev-guide.rst

    a.
 If GitHub's Pull Request page indicates there are merge conflicts ahead
-      (*Can't automatically merge*), please resolve any merge conflicts before requesting a review of a developer.
+      (*Can't automatically merge*), please resolve any merge conflicts before requesting a review from a developer.
    b.
+We provide a template for the Pull Request description.
+Please fill in
+      the template with as much detail as possible and complete the checklist items as indicated.
+You may prefix a checklist item with `(n/a)` if an item is not applicable to your PR.
-If you are a developer within the organisation, you should have access
+   c.
+If you are a developer within the organisation, please include the Jira
-      to Jira.
-Please move your ticket to **Feedback Requested** and assign it to your intended reviewer.
+      ticket number PR blurb, assign the ticket to your intended reviewer and move the ticket to **Feedback Requested**.

 4. This repo is monitored by the organisation's in-house Jenkins.
 It does an end-to-end build when a Pull Request is created.
 Please address any issues